JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Antibiotic-based screening approach

-In this method, recombinants are distinguished by the absence of gene function the vector encodes.
-For instance, if the pBR322 plasmid vector contains two antibiotic resistance genes, (ampicillin and tetracycline) that enable it to grow on a media containing any of these antibiotics.
-However, a fault or mutation in any one of the antibiotic resistance genes due to the insertion of the gene of interest makes them sensitive to one antibiotic.
+However, a fault or mutation in any one of the antibiotic resistance genes, due to the insertion of the gene of interest, makes them sensitive to that antibiotic.
 For example, if the gene is inserted between the tetracycline gene, the recombinants will be sensitive to tetracycline but will be able to grow on ampicillin.

-Chromogenic screening method
+Chromogenic screening method (Blue-White Screening)

-It’s one of the old and most commonly used techniques for recombinant screening that distinguishes between recombinant clones and non-recombinants based on color differences between the colonies.
+It’s one of the oldest and most commonly used techniques for recombinant screening, distinguishing recombinant clones from non-recombinants based on color differences between colonies.
 It’s commonly known as blue-white screening.
-The technique utilizes a β-galactosidase enzyme, encoded by the lacZ gene in E. coli, that hydrolyzes X-Gal (an analog for lactose) into 5′-dibromo-4,4′-dichloro-indigo (an insoluble deep blue pigment), forming deep-blue colonies.

 Colony PCR

-After the blue-white screening, it’s another commonly used screening technique for recombinants.
-In this method, all the bacterial or fungal colonies from the master plate are pooled in a multi-well plate.
-The cells are lysed and subjected to PCR along with a set of target DNA-specific primers.
 Subsequently, individual colonies from the master plate, part of the positive pool, undergo PCR with the same set of primers.
-The technique will produce a product of known size only in the presence of the insert.
+The technique will produce a product of known size only when the insert is present.
 In its absence, a product of a different size will be observed on the agarose gel.
 The method offers more accurate and rapid detection of recombinant target clones and also the orientation of the insert.
-However, it is only effective for products that are less than 1 KB in size.
+However, it is only effective for products under 1 KB.

 Nucleic acid hybridization technique